LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 <img src="./img/h1.jpeg"  width="50%" height="50%">

-Above the bottom of the enclosure, a thin layer is produced for sliding in the plastic protector and to prevent wambliness.
+Above the bottom of the enclosure, a thin layer is produced for sliding in the plastic protector and to prevent wobbliness.

 <img src="./img/p0.jpeg"  width="50%" height="50%">